Dommelen

-Dommelen is a village in the southern Netherlands.
+Dommelen is a village in southern Netherlands.
 It is located in the municipality of Valkenswaard, North Brabant.
 Dommelen derives its name from the little brook Dommel that runs through it.
 Having its clear water close at hand, Dommelen is mostly known for its beer brewery from which the brand name Dommelsch is derived.
 Its other main attraction is an old watermill.

 Dommelen was a separate municipality until 1934, when it was merged with Valkenswaard.

 The spoken language is Kempenlands (an East Brabantian dialect, which is very similar to colloquial Dutch).

 History

 The village was first mentioned in 1297 as Dumellam, and means "settlement on the Dommel".
 The etymology of the river is unknown.

-The Catholic St Martin Church was built between 1882 and 1883 in Gothic Revival style with a built-in tower.
+The Catholic St Martin Church was built in 1882 and 1883 in Gothic Revival style with a built-in tower.
 It was enlarged between 1929 and 1930.

 Dommelen was home to 347 people in 1840.
 It was an independent municipality until 1934, when it was annexed by Valkenswaard.
 Dommelen remained a village until the 1970s, when new neighbourhoods were added.